Physics-informed graph neural networks for flow field estimation in carotid arteries: Materials and methods

 \paragraph{Geometric descriptors} We describe arterial geometry locally by point-wise feature vectors $f^p \in \mathbb{R}^c$ for each point $p \in \mathcal{P}_0$, where $c$ is the channel size and $\mathcal{P}_0$ a finite set of points within the artery lumen.
 We describe each point by its relative position (compare \cite{SukBrune2023}) to the artery inlet, lumen wall, outlets and centerline.
 We additionally encode relative position to the ICA outlet, ECA outlet and append a field of zeros (or ones) if the artery is a left (or right) carotid artery (respectively).
 We do so to account for possible physiological differences with respect to upstream or downstream vasculature and their effect on the flow field.
 All these features represent relative positions and are thus invariant under translation of the 3D geometry.

-\paragraph{Inflow conditioning} Furthermore, we include boundary condition features, as constant scalar fields extended over all points, namely mean velocity and standard deviation over the artery inlet.
-The latter is to simulate velocity measurements in an axial slice of the artery.
+\paragraph{Inflow conditioning} Furthermore, we include boundary condition features, as constant {1D} scalar fields extended over all points, namely mean velocity and standard deviation over the artery inlet{.
+In particular, we use the norm of the mean velocity vector over the artery inlet and the norm of the standard deviation vector over the artery inlet}.
+The latter{This} is to simulate velocity measurements in an axial slice of the artery.
 Such measurements are commonly used in CFD to get subject-specific flow boundary conditions, often via ultrasound~\cite{LopesPuga2020}.
 Conditioning on different inflow velocities is important because boundary conditions vary between subjects and greatly influence blood flow.